-Broadway Market first began in 1900 when Fred Cooke began selling jellied eels in the East End.
+Broadway Market in Hackney first began in 1900 when Fred Cooke began selling jellied eels in the East End.

 Though the market was forced to close for several years due to the crumbling infrastructure of the surrounding area, Broadway Market finally reopened in 2004.

 Today, there are 135 stalls selling a variety of produce, artisan bread, cakes, and artwork.

 Open: Saturdays 9:00-17:00

 Nearest Tube or Overground: London Fields

 Types of stalls: Fruit and vegetables, bread, cakes, art, and merchandise.